aces/Loris/modules/examiner/README.md

 When an examiner is added from the user_accounts module, the `userID` field of the `examiners` table in the database is populated to associate the examiner to the user.

-- The Training module allows the study to automatically assign certification upon successful completion of training.
-The module starts by verifying that the user is indeed an examiner before beginning the training.
-The certifications should appear in the examiner module once obtained by an examiner and it should be dated with the date of completion of the training process.